iann0036/cfn-guard-rules/README.md

-# cfn-guard-rules
+# CloudFormation Guard Rules

-A collection of CloudFormation Guard 2.0 rules
+> A collection of CloudFormation Guard 2.0 rules